Jerald/cmpt489finalreport/index.md

 #### The Conclusion

 Using everything we found out, we, in true compsci fashion, created a script to do all this hard work for us.
 Simply provided with an Intel Intrinsic, it will tell us the GCC Builtin, LLVM Intrinsic, source header, `immintrin.h` definition, and even the LLVM usage.
 Although being completely unrelated to any actual improvements in icgrep or Parabix, this was actually one of the most useful breakthroughs in our opinion.
-Because of this, we've included a cleaned up and optimized version of our script in appendix <INSERT APENDIX NUMBER HERE!>.
+Because of this, we've included a cleaned up and optimized version of our script in the appendix.
 We hope it can perhaps offer as much help, and save as much pain, for others as it has for us.

 ---